equinix/terraform-equinix-metal-anthos-on-vsphere/README.md

 * [VMware vSAN Management SDK 6.7U3](https://my.vmware.com/group/vmware/details?downloadGroup=VSAN-MGMT-SDK67U3&productId=734) - Virtual SAN Management SDK for Python, also from VMware

 ## Associated Packet Costs
 The default variables make use of 4 [c2.medium.x86](https://www.packet.com/cloud/servers/c2-medium-epyc/) servers.
 These servers are $1 per hour list price (resulting in a total solution price of roughly $4 per hour).
+Additionally, if you would like to use Intel Processors for ESXi hosts, the [m2.xlarge.x86](https://www.packet.com/cloud/servers/m2-xlarge/) is a great option.
+This would increase the useable RAM from 192GB to a whopping 1.15TB.
+These servers are $2 per hour list price (resulting in a total solution price of roughly $7 per hour.)

 You can also deploy just 2 [c2.medium.x86](https://www.packet.com/cloud/servers/c2-medium-epyc/) servers for $2 per hour instead.